Anuoluwapo25/NeuroWealth/README.md

 **The Future of DeFi Investing is Here**

-NeuroWealth is like having a professional investment manager working 24/7 to grow your money, but instead of expensive fees and human limitations, it uses advanced AI to automatically find the best investment opportunities across Somnia's blockchain ecosystem.
+NeuroWealth is like having a professional investment manager working 24/7 to grow your money, but instead of expensive fees and human limitations, it uses advanced AI to automatically find the best investment opportunities across Base's DeFi ecosystem.

 ![NeuroWealth Banner](https://via.placeholder.com/1200x400/1e293b/10b981?text=YieldMind+-+AI-Powered+DeFi+Platform)